jigx-com/jigx-docs-examples/docs/Components/form/media-field.md

 - The media-field requires images to be in local-uri format, a conversion is set in the REST GET function, converting the file from base64 to local-uri.&#x20;
 - When clicking on the `media-field` to add additional images the intial images are loaded in the field.
 Depending on the function used, for example POST,  if the images are not cleared or removed using the trash icon, the initial images will be uploaded as new images, creating duplicates.
 Using a PATCH or PUT function could avoid duplicates.

-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-uWAWLJveF_UZewQnWNtgV-20240821-135959.PNG" size="68" position="center" caption="Load with intial images" alt="Load with intial images"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-uWAWLJveF_UZewQnWNtgV-20240821-135959.PNG" size="68" position="center" caption="Load with intial images" alt="Load with intial images" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-uWAWLJveF_UZewQnWNtgV-20240821-135959.PNG"}

 :::CodeblockTabs
 add-customer-images.jigx